peyao/docs/docs/dtmanage.md

 #### Garbage Collection (GC) Log Table

 This table shows the garbage collection (GC) events for a group of containers.
-This table too requires GC logging to be enabled as described in [Launching apps](#launching-apps).
+This table too requires GC logging to be enabled as described in [Application Configurations](/application_configurations#optional-properties).
 The containers included in the group depend on the context of the widget:

 - all application containers in the application view
 - all the containers containing the physical partitions of a logical operator in the logical operator view